In Vitro to In Vivo Extrapolation

 A key issue with high-throughput in vitro testing methods is how to accurately relate concentrations of substances that induce in vitro responses to in vivo exposure levels that could result in human or animal adverse effects.
 This relationship is established through IVIVE, the focus of a NICEATM webinar series and following workshop during 2015 and 2016.

 Scientists interested in the use of IVIVE for substance screening and risk decision-making met at the 2016 workshop to develop best practices and identify areas for further research.
-The workshop, co-organized by NICEATM and the U.S. Environmental Protection Agency, was summarized in a 2018 publication in the journal Toxicology In Vitro (Bell et al. 2018).
+The workshop, co-organized by NICEATM and EPA, was summarized in a 2018 publication in the journal Toxicology In Vitro (Bell et al. 2018).